Metabolism, Thyroid and Weight Loss

 In my practice, I’ve found that a good nutrition and a supplement program can help to optimize TSH.
 Also, adjusting your overall lifestyle can have a huge impact on your hormonal health.
 When your body is showing symptoms and health issues, something is wrong.
 Think of it like a red light on the dash board of your car.
 If your car is saying “check engine” and you ignore it, what will happen?
 You will completely burn out your engine!
 This is also true with the human body.
 Our dash board is analogous to symptoms that are occurring – hormonal imbalances, low energy, headaches, insomnia, anxiety, depression, stomach issues, anger issues… These are all reds lights on your dash board.
 Red lights never get better, they only get worse if you don’t take action immediately.

 - Eat Organic – The overuse of pesticides can disrupt and over burden the body and may lead to a hormonal imbalance.
 Eating organic gives you the antioxidant-rich food that you won’t get in non-organic fruits and vegetables.
-Eating organic foods will reduce your toxic load making fat loss easier.
+Eating organic foods will reduce your toxic load, assisting the effort to a healthier thyroid and weight loss success.

 - Supplements – Helpful supplements may include tyrosine which may help speed metabolism and iodine which may help with metabolism and thyroid function.
 Other supplements that are beneficial are B-complex, kelp capsules, selenium, vitamin D and zinc.
 Why supplements?
 Can’t you just get these nutrients from food?
 Because of the over use of our fields and a lack of crop rotation, our soil has become depleted.
 Our foods simply have less nutrient density compared to 100 years ago.
 Unfortunately, we have too many people on planet earth to feed and the focus is on quantity production of food, not quality.
 The second reason why supplements make sense is that we are constantly detoxing due to our toxic environment.
 Daily, we are exposed to 100,000 different types of toxins and chemicals which in order to detox uses up nutrients from our diets.